 Criterion 2 requires that the proposal is capable of being accommodated within the application site.
-The layout maintains the existing pattern of development that has been so successful, both in design and marketing, and will allow for a housing that is in keeping with the scale of housing development within the wider village.
+The layout maintains and enhances the existing sports facilities and open space and allows for a housing layout that is in keeping with the scale of housing development within the wider village.
 It therefore satisfies criterion 2.

-The natural features or habitats of the site are to be retained, thereby satisfying criterion 3.
+The natural features or habitats of the site are to be retained through criterion 3.
 There will be no impact on the biodiversity of the area and that of the neighbouring community woodland.
-Landscaping and open grassed areas are proposed as part of the proposals and therefore the proposal accords with this criterion.
+Landscaping and open grassed areas are proposed as part of the development and therefore the proposal accords with this criterion.

-Criterion 5 deals with the sustainable construction, materials and design of the proposals.
+Criterion 5 deals with sustainable construction, materials and design of the proposals.
 The layout of the proposals has been designed to utilise the available solar energy by being orientated to the south.
 Materials used in construction will be of the highest standard and ensure proper insulation of the houses for energy efficiency.
 Rural Renaissance Ltd use their group company JS Crawford Builders to construct all of their housing proposals and can utilise the companies bulk supply chain, delivery networks and local suppliers to ensure sustainable construction in accordance with this criterion.